CITY OF SELMA RESPONSE TO THE COVID-19 PANDEMIC

 City Hall (1710 Tucker St.) and Fire Administration (1711 Tucker St.) will be closed to the public.
 City staff will continue to report to work and conduct regular business.

 Fire Marshal, Building, and Planning services will still be available.
 For Building and Planning services contact the Building Department at (559) 891-2200 or (559) 891-2208.

 Events on City-owned property are postponed.
 This includes events at Pioneer Village, Arts Center, and all City parks.
-While no reservations will be taken for events at our parks,
+City park amenities are closed;

 The Selma Senior Center is currently closed.
 This will include the Senior Lunch Program.
 Cold meals will still be available for pick-up.
 Concerned citizens, who are unable to travel,